Dog Bites Dog: Preventing Dog Aggression

 Dogs who are bitten by other dogs can become fearful of their canine counterparts.
 Once your dog has healed physically, consider their mental wellbeing.
 A bitten pup can benefit from spending time with a dog behaviourist.
 This will speed up their ability to re-socialise with canine buddies.

 It’s a doggy world out there

-If your dog has bitten someone else’s dog, your insurance will be essential to cover the damage.
+If your dog has bitten someone else’s dog, your insurance will be essential to cover the damage (as long as doggo doesn’t have a history of violence).
 Third party liability is part of all PD insurance pet plans.
 This offers you protection in case your pet causes damage to other people or their pets or property.